Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Task Instructions

 \subsection{Task Description}

 Below, we paste excerpts from the task description that was provided to users in the tutorial. \\

-\texttt{Machine learning models can have blindspots, which occur when the model has lower accuracy on a coherent group of images (i.e., the images in the group are united by a human-understandable concept).}
+\texttt{Machine learning models can have blindspots, which occur when the model has lower accuracy on a coherent group of images (\ie{} the images in the group are united by a human-understandable concept).}

 \texttt{Example.
 Given a dataset of images with tennis rackets, the model has much lower accuracy on images of "tennis rackets without people" (accuracy 41.2\%), compared to images of "tennis rackets with people" (accuracy 86.6\%).
 Therefore, the model has blindspot "tennis rackets without people", because it has lower accuracy on images belonging to the group compared to images outside of the group.}